 Intel is the world largest chip maker, and also manufactures networking, memory and communications products.

-Intel is researching several next-generation memory technologies including MRAM memory, although it currently seems focused on its 3D XPoint memory.
+Intel is researching several next-generation memory technologies including MRAM memory.
+Over the years it has demonstrated several MRAM technologies.

 2200 Mission College Blvd